PMBOK 8 People and Nonhuman Resources for PMP 2026

 Best answer: B

-After this section, move into core resource processes so the domain becomes more operational.
-When your practice misses come from treating every constraint as a staffing issue, use the free PMP 2026 practice preview on web and check whether the stronger answer identified the real missing capability or support condition first.
+After this section, move into Core Resource Processes and Team Leadership so the domain becomes more operational.
+If your misses come from treating every constraint as a staffing issue, review PMBOK 8 Schedule and use the PMP 2026 practice page on external practice to check whether the stronger answer identified the real missing capability or support condition first.